 Sectoral considerations.
-The renewable energy sector attracted the highest level of funding in absolute and relative terms with business models in generation being proven and rapidly falling technology costs driving the competitiveness of solar photovoltaic and on-shore wind even without taking account the mitigation component (FS-UNEP Centre and BNEF 2019; IRENA 2020a).
+The renewable energy sector attracted the highest level of financing in absolute and relative terms with business models in generation being proven and rapidly falling technology costs driving the competitiveness of solar photovoltaic and onshore wind, even without taking account of the mitigation component (FS-UNEP Centre and BNEF 2019; IRENA 2020a).
 This investment activity comes in line with the first generation of NDCs and their heavy focus on mitigation opportunities in the renewable energy sector (Pauw et al. 2016; Schletz et al. 2017).
 Still, the investment gap tends to remain stable with flows over the past years not showing an upward trend.

-Comparing annual average total investments in global fuel supply and the power sector of approximately 1.61 trillion USD yr-1 in 2019 (IEA 2020a) to the investment in the Stated Policies Scenario (approximately 1.84 trillion USD yr-1) and the Sustainable Development Scenario (approximately 1.91 trillion USD yr-1) in 2030 underlines the required shift of existing capital
+Comparing annual average total investments in global fuel supply and the power sector of approximately USD1.5 trillion9 yr-1 in 2019 (IEA 2020a) to the investment in the Stated Policies Scenario (approximately 1.7 trillion USD2015 yr-1) and the Sustainable Development Scenario (approximately 1.8 trillion USD2015 yr-1) in 2030 underlines the required shift of existing capital investment from fossil to renewables even more than the need to increase sector allocations (Granoff et al. 2016; McCollum et al. 2018).